innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 *Historical note: Lewis Fry Richardson was an early pioneer of weather forecasting, whose story is also summarised by Bridle.*

 As Bridle observes, the number crunching required to perform a weather forecast requires the solution of lots of complex mathematical equations, so much so that the earliest computers might take days to make a 24 hour weather forecast.
 If you're in the habit of checking online weather reports just before you set out for the day, they wouldn't be much use if they took the next three days to compute.
-Although our simulator is a simple one, at times it may still take more computational resource than is available to the programme for it compute a single second of time in the simulated world in less than a second of real world time.
+Although our simulator is a simple one, at times it may still take more computational resource than is available to the program for it compute a single second of time in the simulated world in less than a second of real world time.

 Reference: `BRIDLE, J. (2018).
 New Dark Age: Technology, Knowledge and the End of the Future.
 Verso Books.`
 <!-- #endregion -->

-The following programme logs the position count as we drive the robot forwards, backwards, wait awhile, then turn on the spot slowly one way, quickly the other.
-I have also instrumented it so that the simulated robot says aloud what it is about to do next as the programme progresses.
+The following program logs the position count as we drive the robot forwards, backwards, wait awhile, then turn on the spot slowly one way, quickly the other.
+I have also instrumented it so that the simulated robot says aloud what it is about to do next as the program progresses.

-With the simulator chart display enabled, and the *Left_wheel* and *Right_wheel* traces selected, download and run the programme.
+With the simulator chart display enabled, and the *Left_wheel* and *Right_wheel* traces selected, download and run the program.

 Observe what happens to the wheel position counts as the robot progresses.